lgeorgieff/ccbuild/README.md

   --compiler-path     Display the path to the Closure Compiler and exit.
   --contrib-path      Display the path to the contrib directory of the
                       Closure Compiler and exit.
-  -c|--config PATH    Path to the configuration file nbuild should
+  -c|--config PATH    Path to the configuration file ccbuild should
                       use.
-If no configuration is specified nbuild checks the current directory for all files with the file extension ".nbuild".
-For every matched configuration file nbuild performs a run.
+If no configuration is specified ccbuild checks the current directory for all files with the file extension ".ccbuild".
+For every matched configuration file ccbuild performs a run.
  --config-help        Display a help message for the configuration file format
                       and exit.
 ```

 # Configuration Files
-_nbuild_ operates on configuration files, i.e. without any configuration file nothing will happen.
-Usually the configuration files should be named in the form of *.nbuild.
+_ccbuild_ operates on configuration files, i.e. without any configuration file nothing will happen.
+Usually the configuration files should be named in the form of *.ccbuild.
-If no configuration file is specified via CLI the `$CWD` is searched for all files of the form *.nbuild.
+If no configuration file is specified via CLI the `$CWD` is searched for all files of the form *.ccbuild.
 If at least one if found, it will be processed.
 In case multiple files are found, all of them are processed.
 To specify any configuration file via CLI, the option -c <FILE PATH> or --config <FILE PATH> must be used.
 IT is possible to specify multiple configuration files.
 In case at least one configuration file is specified via CLI, `$CWD` is not searched for any default configuration file.
 A configuration file may reference another configuration file.
 In case circular references are found, a second run on a configuration file that was already processed will not be started.
 All relative paths in the fields _sources_, _externs_ and the _next_ property are resolved against the `__dirnmae` of the configuration file in which they are defined.

 A configuration file is of the following form: